-My dissertation, Political Economy of Technological Advancement, examines the political constraints on government Research and Development (R&D) policy and their effect on the efficiency of such policies.
+My dissertation, Political Economy of Technological Advancement, examines the impact of political institutions on government Research and Development (R&D) policy and its implications.

 Investments in innovation bear fruit after a significant time lag, which means that the incumbent that chose to make them is typically out of office by the time they emerge.
 Then what motivates an incumbent to adopt such policies?
 Moreover, unlike other long-term projects that are visible to the general public even before their completion (e.g., infrastructure construction or education reform), the implementation of pro-innovation policies is much less salient to the public.
 My research explores three possible mechanisms that explain the decision of the incumbent to pursue the policy of technological development: competence signaling, rent-seeking, and strengthening of the future coalitions.